Farhan001/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. 10-back: Move the dir back to the previous one
 12. 11-lists: Print out contents in current, parent and boot dir
 13. 12-file_type: Outputs the type of file a file is
+14. 13-symbolic_link: Create a symbolic link to a file